gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 This blog assumes you understand the basic concepts of GemFire.
-You can check out the [quick start](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-15_minute_quickstart_gfsh.html) of GemFire or the tutorial [GemFire Basics](https://gemfire.dev/tutorials/java/gemfire_basics/).
-And get familiar with it.
+You can check out the [quick start](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-15_minute_quickstart_gfsh.html) of GemFire or the tutorial [GemFire Basics](https://gemfire.dev/tutorials/java/gemfire_basics/) and get familiar with it.

 ## How to Store JSON Documents